-The principle of river basin management is well known across the region.
-Only the Czech Republic, Hungary, and Poland have introduced river basin agencies, but they are often not well embedded into the national institutional structures.
+The principle of river basin management is well known across the region and well embedded into the national institutional structures, but suffers from frequent governance changes (reshuffling of the structure).

 During the Soviet era, planning was more concerned with investment and central implementation, whereas today the need is for an emphasis on management instruments and implementation.